eduardz1/Master-Thesis/chapters/theory.typ

 #figure(
   placement: top,
   image("../resources/imgs/A_spy_plot.svg"),
-  caption: [Example of a small matrix generated by HDG in HAWEN.
+  caption: [Example of a small matrix generated by @HDG in HAWEN.
 This matrix was generated with a mesh of 25 thousand cells and polynomial basis of order 1.
-Only the upper triangle is saved in the COO representation, given that the matrix is symmetric.]
+Only the upper triangle is saved in the @COO representation, given that the matrix is symmetric.]
     + context {
       if state("image-outline").get() { linebreak(justify: true) }
     },
 ) <a-spy>